 Clicking the dashboard graphs allows you to “zoom-in” and see the relevant data.
 For example, if you have a pie chart of issues by status, clicking on the “Open” portion will take you to the list of issues in status “Open”.

 Page Table of Contents:

 You can organize your information in tabs; for example, display the information for issues under one tab, and the information for requirements under a different one.

 You can create unlimited number of public and private (that will only be visible to you) tabs.
 Each tab can hold up to eight different dashboard items.

 To add tabs, click on the “New Tab” button next to your existing tabs, or access the 'Dashboard' section from settings, and add the tab from there.

 Adding new dashboard items

-You can use your custom filters to choose which information to display (click here to learn more about custom filters).
+You can use your custom filters to filter the information you display in your dashboard items.
+For more information about filters, click here.

 Often, our users want to re-use their dashboard tabs within PractiTest projects.
 For example, you start testing a new product version and you don’t want to create a new dashboard tab from the scratch, you just want to re-use the old one with making small changes in it.
 In such cases you can simply clone your dashboard tab using the cloning functionality.
 Here’s how to do it: